 Are your existing customers engaged?

 It’s not just about the number of customers but also the quality of the customers and how engaged they are with your business.
 You can have thousands of social media followers and hundreds on your email list but if those people aren’t engaged with your brand then they won’t refer customers.
-Rewards aside, it takes more effort and time for a customer to refer other customers, and if they not opening your emails or commenting on your social content then they are less likely to refer other customers.
+Referral incentives aside, it takes more effort and time for a customer to refer other customers, and if they not opening your emails or following your social media then they are less likely to refer their friends.
 That makes engagement a great metric to consider before starting a referral program.

 Below are some of the key engagement benchmarks to consider for primary digital marketing channels.
 They calculate the number of people that take a particular action (like sharing, opening, commenting or liking) as a percentage of the people that saw your content.